-- How to finance a business purchase with SBA loans
+- How to finance the purchase of an existing business with an SBA loan

-- Combining personal funds with other financing options
+- How to combine your personal funds with other financing options

-- Taking advantage of seller financing to buy a business
+- How to take advantage of seller financing to help fund a business purchase

-This may be something you’re attracted to as well, but the funds to get started may be prohibitive.
-It shouldn’t be anymore.
-In this article, we’ll dive into 7 ways you can get the money to buy a small business.
+However, an SBA loan isn’t the only way to purchase a business.
+In this article, we’ll dive into eight different ways you can get the money to buy a small business.

 How to Finance a Small Business Purchase